taskless/taskless/docs/guides/background-jobs.md

 We're going to be fixing up a very simple password reset flow for a hypothetical website.
 A completed example is available [in the examples folder](https://github.com/taskless/taskless/tree/main/examples/next-gudie) if you'd like to just look at the final product.

 In this example, we're using a third party service for sending email, emulated through some `setTimeout` calls.
-Like any other service, there can be hiccups.
-What we're building is a solution to that flaky service; it's long running retries without making the user stare at a "loading" icon while we do it.
-This process, _doing work in the background_ is where Taskless excels.
+Like any other service, there can be hiccups, downtime, and slow connections.
+Because we don't want our users waiting while we talk to the email service, we're going to shift this work out of the API request the user makes to request the reset.
+This process, _doing work in the background_ is perfect for Taskless.

 ## Environment Setup